How Good Are Morningstar’s Fund Picks?

 About two-thirds of actively managed funds fail to beat their benchmarks.
 That’s one of the strongest arguments for investing in index funds, which merely seek to match their bogeys.
 However, I think it is possible to identify funds that will top the market averages, and a good place to start is with Morningstar’s top-rated funds.

-See Also: The Four Best Stock Funds to Own Now
+See Also: The Five Best Stock Funds to Own Now

 I’m not talking about Morningstar’s famous star ratings, which rank funds from one to five stars on the basis of past risk-adjusted performance.
 Rather, I’m describing the firm’s gold-rated funds, which are the product of the efforts of Morningstar’s 100-plus fund analysts.